The Ripple Effect Therapy

 • What is face to face?

-About walk and talk and Outdoor Therapy
+About walk and talk , Outdoor Therapy and Natural Mindfulnes

 A picture of outdoor therapy:two people talking walking into a large green field in the countryside.